facultyai/dash-bootstrap-components/docs/components_page/components/pagination.md

 lead: Use the pagination component to create a pagination UI.
 ---

 `Pagination` components allow you to quickly create an easy-to-use pagination display.
-The `active_page` prop allows you to dynamically change which page is active, as well as be used in callbacks to identify when a user has clicked one of the buttons.

 The number of values displayed is controlled using the `max_value` property, and this must be defined.
 See below for details about changing the `min_value` and `step`.

 {{example:components/pagination/simple.py:pagination}}